Drone warfare: Commercial UCAVs

-A commercial UCAV is any commercially-produced UAV that is modified to carry such weapons as guided bombs, cluster bombs, incendiary devices, air-to-surface missiles, air-to-air missiles, anti-tank guided missiles or other types of precision-guided munitions, autocannons and machine guns.
+A commercial UCAV is any commercially-produced UAV that is modified aftermarket to carry such weapons as guided bombs, cluster bombs, incendiary devices, air-to-surface missiles, air-to-air missiles, anti-tank guided missiles or other types of precision-guided munitions, autocannons and machine guns.
 These weaponized civilian drones may proceed to fire munition or a missile, drop explosives and crash into or detonate above vulnerable targets.
 Payloads could include explosives such as hand grenades, mortar shells and IEDs or other dangerous materials such as shrapnel, chemical, radiological or biological hazards.
 These relatively cheap drones are also used for non-attack roles.
-Multirotor FPV drones have been used extensively by both armies for aerial reconnaissance and artillery spotting in the Russo-Ukraine War.
+For example, multirotor FPV drones have been used extensively by both armies for aerial reconnaissance and artillery spotting in the Russo-Ukraine War.

 Anti-UAV systems are being developed by states to counter the threat posed by commercial UCAVs.
 According to James Rogers, an academic who studies drone warfare, "There is a big debate out there at the moment about what the best way is to counter these small UAVs, whether they are used by hobbyists causing a bit of a nuisance or in a more sinister manner by a terrorist actor."
+This problem has split modern counter-UAS (C-UAS) development into two primary vectors: kinetic interception and electronic warfare (EW) suppression.
+Kinetic solutions, which include automated laser systems, specialized net-interceptors, and rapid-fire munitions, offer definitive physical neutralization but often suffer from poor cost-to-damage ratios against low-cost commercial hardware.
+Conversely, non-kinetic electronic countermeasures focus on jamming global navigation satellite systems (GNSS) and severing radio frequency control links to trigger automated emergency landing sequences.